openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 The **solid blue** line shows the basal delivery of your pump.
 The **dotted blue** line is what the basal rate would be if there were no temporary basal adjustments (TBRs) and the solid blue line is the actual delivery over time.

-The **thin yellow** line shows the activity of insulin, calculated by your insulin profile (it's not derivative of IOB).
-The value is higher for insulin closer to peak time.
-It would mean to be negative when IOB is decreasing.
+The **thin yellow** line shows the activity of Insulin.
+It is based on the expected drop in BG of the insulin in your system if no other factors (like carbs) were present.

 ### Section F
 This section is also configurable using the options in section D.